 A welcome offer is a bonus offered by an issuer designed to entice a consumer to sign up for one of its cards and spend with it.

-These sign-up bonuses typically range from $200 in cash back to 150,000 points or miles.
+These sign-up bonuses are usually worth hundreds of dollars: Cash back cards are typically worth $200, but the best travel cards can offer bonuses worth $750 or more.
 Cardholders usually have three to six months to reach the qualifying spending requirement, which tends to be anywhere from $1,000 to $4,000 for personal credit cards.
-(Some business credit cards offer sign-up bonuses worth up to $15,000.)

 If you want to earn a sign-up bonus, it’s important that you charge enough on the new card to meet the spending requirement before the deadline.
 It’s also critical to pay off the balance to avoid interest charges, which will quickly eat into any bonus money you earn.